Week 1: Genome Analytics

 nextflow run main.nf -profile local,conda

-4. Your channel when observed using view should look something like: [name_of_bacterial_genome, /path/to/reference/genome.fna]
+Your channel when observed using view should print to the console and look like the following:

-1. Cloned the github classroom link for project 0 to your student directory in the bf528 project space.
+1. Clone the github classroom link for project 0 to your student directory in the bf528 project space.

 2. Read through the README.md, which describes the directory structure we will be utilizing throughout the semester.

-3. Generated a YML file in the envs/ directory that contains the specification for your base environment with Nextflow version 24.04.2 installed.
+3. Generate a YML file in the envs/ directory that contains the specification for your base environment with Nextflow version 24.04.2 installed.

-4. Copied a single genome fna (FASTA) to your refs/ directory.
+4. Copy a single genome fna (FASTA) to your refs/ directory.

-5. Made the samplesheet.csv file at the top-level of your directory containing the columns name and path with one row being the name and path for your single genome file.
+5. Make a samplesheet.csv file at the top-level of your directory containing the columns name and path with one row being the name and path for your single genome file.

-6. Edited the nextflow.config file and added a param containing the path to your samplesheet
+6. Edit the nextflow.config file and add a param called samplesheetcontaining the path to your samplesheet

-7. Generated your first nextflow channel, fa_ch, containing a tuple with the name and path stored in your samplesheet.
+7. Generate your first nextflow channel, fa_ch, containing a tuple with the name and path values from your samplesheet.csv